-Our special education law practice is limited only to autistic children with Regional Center eligibility.
-Our limitation is based upon the experience our office has with autistic individuals.
-Therefore in regards of a due process complaint, we do not represent families where the child has ADHD, Intellectual Disability, Epilepsy, Cerebral Palsy, etc.
+Our special education law practice is limited to autistic children who are members of Regional Center and whose parents want to file due process complaint to add/change a special-needs service (i.e.: 1:1 aide, ABA OT, speech).
+This limitation is based upon the experience that our office specifically has with autistic individuals.
+Therefore, in regards to a due process complaint, we do not represent families where the child exclusively has ADHD, Intellectual Disability, Epilepsy, Cerebral Palsy, etc.

 Typically, our office charges a flat fee for due process attorney representation; but sometimes due to the complexity of the case we charge based on an hourly fee (call for a free quote).
 We do not accept contingency cases.
 Most often, our cases result in all or part of the attorney fees reimbursement by the school district, but that cannot be guaranteed.

 Generally, we do not attend IEP meetings as we most often take over when all efforts have been exhausted.
 However, we will attend an IEP meeting to make certain that the school district has had an opportunity to respond favorably without the need for costly litigation (e.g., present expert opinion to the IEP team).